visgl/deck.gl/docs/coordinate-systems.md

-At zoom 0, one world unit represents one pixel unit. deck.gl can create a projection matrix from zoom level and center, (as well as pitch, bearing and altiude), to move around in the map.
+At zoom 0, one world unit represents one pixel unit. deck.gl can create a projection matrix from zoom level and center, (as well as pitch, bearing and altitude), to move around in the map.
 The interaction layer handles this by default.

 You can of course supply your own projectionMatrix and scaling uniforms